sal-razzaq/aws-api-to-lambda/README.md

 ```
 GET https://xxxxxxx.execute-api.xx-xxxx-x.amazonaws.com/Prod/bye?name=Joe
 ```
-Simply issue the above request in any browser or use issue a GET with Fiddler, Postman or cURL.
+Simply issue the above request in any browser or issue a GET with Fiddler, Postman or cURL.

 You should see the following response.
 ```